Linda Stone Fish, Ph.D., Graduate Director

 Doctoral Degree Requirements

 The Ph.D. in Marriage and Family Therapy requires 72 credits.
-Students are allowed to transfer up to 33 credit hours from an M.A. in MFT or equivalent.
+Students are allowed to transfer up to 33 credit hours from an M.A. in MFT or equivalent (* see note below).
 Additional requirements include 12 credits of advanced theory and practice; 12 credits of advanced research methodology; 3 credits of elective; 6 credits of advanced practicum; and 6 credits of dissertation.
+Some research courses have prerequisite knowledge requirements that may need to be met by taking a statistics course as the elective (e.g., HFS 621).
 Requirements also include a 9-month clinical internship and satisfactory completion of the doctoral qualifying examination and the doctoral dissertation and related oral examination.

 Up to 33 credits may be transferred from an accredited master’s degree in Marriage and Family Therapy (or its equivalent).